 What is my body type?

-Our body shape calculator will classify your body into one of seven most popular types.
+Our body shape calculator will classify your body into one of the seven most popular types.
 Naturally, not all women falling into one category are the same.

 - Hourglass: this body shape is balanced and harmonious.
 The bust and hips are proportional and well-balanced, and the waist is clearly defined.